hyossid/crypto-vwap/part1/part1-InfraDesign.md

 ### 3. We want to scrape a large amount of data from a particular endpoint as quickly as possible, but the endpoint has server-side constraints on the number of requests per second it can take.
 How do you deploy a scraper that dynamically shrinks/scales to scrape data as quickly as possible?

-- I would like to first suggest to make a requests as it is, then when we face latency or quite a number of 500 requests,
 - Endpoints designed for scraping often exhibit similar patterns or characteristics on a daily basis.
 For instance, there are usually consistent peak hours of requests observed throughout the day.
+Therefore, I think it is important to know the pattern of request in server-side.
+Best would be the choice where service provider offers the metric, but I'll assume that is not the case.
+- I would like to first suggest to make a requests as it is, either it is websocket, long polling or regular polling.
+We'll face latency or error respones of 500 on specific time window.
-- Hence, it is beneficial to capture the throttling instances on a daily basis(timestamp, throttled_number), including the number of occurrences and corresponding timestamps.
-By recording historical data, it becomes possible to identify optimal time windows and maintain an appropriate frequency for data collection or scraping operations.
+- We'll capture the throttling instances on a daily basis(timestamp, throttled_number), including the number of occurrences and corresponding timestamps.
+By recording historical data, it becomes possible to identify optimal time windows and maintain an adequate frequency for data collection or scraping operations.